DSSC-projects/veni/README.md

 ## Authors and contributors
-**JaxForward** is currently developed and mantained by [Data Science and Scientific Computing](https://dssc.units.it/) master students:
+**VENI** is currently developed and mantained by [Data Science and Scientific Computing](https://dssc.units.it/) master students:
 * [Francesco Tomba](mailto:francesco.tomba17@gmail.com)
 * [Dario Coscia](mailto:dariocos99@gmail.com)
 * [Alessandro Pierro](mailto:pierro@vision-e.it)

-Contact us by email for further information or questions about **JaxForward**, or suggest pull requests.
+Contact us by email for further information or questions about **VENI**, or suggest pull requests.
 Contributions improving either the code or the documentation are welcome!

 ## How to contribute